The metadata store in mysql kylin.metadata.url=kylin_metadata@jdbc,driverClassName=com.mysql.jdbc.Driver,url=jdbc:mysql://localhost:3306/kylin_database,username=,password=

 In case you find your metadata store messed up, and you want to restore to a previous backup:

-Firstly, reset the metadata store (this will clean everything of the Kylin metadata store in hbase, make sure to backup):
+Firstly, reset the metadata store (this will clean everything of the Kylin metadata store in mysql, make sure to backup):

 Then upload the backup metadata to Kylin’s metadata store: